kbaseapps/DomainAnnotation/README.md

 # DomainAnnotation
 ---

-This is the basic readme for this module.
-This module contains an example method that counts the contigs in a contig set.
+DomainAnnotation is a SDK port of the old Gene Families service, which finds domains (from public protein domain libraries such as COGs and Pfam) in proteins in a user-supplied genome.